fabacab/tumblr-crosspostr/readme.txt

 Tumblrize posts to Tumblr whenever you hit the "publish" button.
 It uses Tumblr's simple API to keep posts in sync; when you edit your WordPress post, it updates your Tumblr post.

 Tumblrize is very lightweight.
 It just requires you to connect your WordPress with your Tumblr account.
 After that, you're ready to cross-post!
+Tumblr Crosspostr uses [post formats](http://codex.wordpress.org/Post_Formats) to automatically choose a Tumblr post type to match.
+This means the "Standard" post format on your WordPress blog is treated as a "Text" post on your Tumblr blog, a post with the "Video" post format becomes a "Video" post on Tumblr, and so on.
+To take full advantage of Tumblr Crosspostr, I suggest you choose a WordPress theme that supports all the post formats that your Tumblr theme supports. :)

+The WordPress post format to Tumblr post type mapping looks like this:

+* WordPress's `Standard` post format becomes Tumblr's `Text` post type
+* WordPress's `Aside` and `Status` post formats become Tumblr's `Text` post type (without a title)
+* WordPress's `Image` post format becomes Tumblr's `Photo` post type
+* WordPress's `Video` post format becomes Tumblr's `Video` post type
+* WordPress's `Audio` post format becomes Tumblr's `Audio` post type
+* WordPress's `Quote` post format becomes Tumblr's `Quote` post type
+* WordPress's `Link` post format becomes Tumblr's `Link` post type
+* WordPress's `Gallery` post format becomes Tumblr's `Photoset` post type
+* WordPress's `Chat` post format becomes Tumblr's `Chat` post type

 Other options allow sending additional metadata from your WordPress entry (notably tags) to Tumblr, and more.